alsyundawy/as-ip-blocks/README.md

 tar -xzf as-ip-blocks.tar.gz
 ```

-For AS metadata (ASN, handle, description, country code), see [as-metadata](https://github.com/ipverse/as-metadata).
+For the complete AS metadata dataset and field documentation, see [as-metadata](https://github.com/ipverse/as-metadata).

 ### Firewall integration